 Indeed, emergency rooms in Kitchener-Waterloo have been getting steadily fuller each March 17th, despite repeated warnings that Ezra Ave is a hotbed for leprechaun aggression.

 “We keep trying to notify students of the growing problem,” said Police Chief John Smith, “But they refuse to listen.
-It’s almost as if getting publicly intoxicated surrounded by their friends has somehow impaired their ability to think rationally.”
+It’s almost as if being part of a drunken mob has somehow impaired their ability to think rationally.”

 Or it could be that myths of kindly leprechauns eating Lucky Charms by the bowlful have endowed this generation of students with the idea that leprechauns are not dangerous.